Did you say... STUDY? How do I do that?

 Then the fun begins!
 The students form two circles or lines.
 I'll say, "Decide if you want to be peanut butter or jelly?" or hot dogs or hamburgers, or ice cream or apple pie.
 You get the picture.
 The kids are very excited to make a choice and pick one.
 Then I'll say, " Jelly goes first."
 Now the children know who will read their statement first.

 "Jelly" students read their statement "Do you know that ......?"
 Then the "peanut butter" kids respond, "Yes, I do know that ....." and have to repeat the first statement exactly.
 This keys in on their listening skills as well as recalling and repeating the information given.

 Sometimes students write incorrect information on their cards.
 OOPS!
 This can be a learning situation too.
 Hopefully, the misinformation will be caught by other students and corrected on the spot.

 Now it is the "peanut butter" students turn to read their statement card to their partner with the "jelly" students responding.

-It is a kind of "Speed Dating" situation but we are reviewing information.
+It is a kind of a "Speed Dating" situation, but we are reviewing information.

 I do hope you can use this study technique in your classroom.
+Give it a try, It can't hurt, and your kids might have fun and learn something.
 Let me know if it works for you.

 Please leave a comment.
-I'll get back to you if necessary.
+I'll love to hear ideas from your classroom.